nictuku/zmon/README.md

-Zmon is a host monitoring system that is extremely easy to deploy and configure.
+Zmon is a host monitoring system that aims to be extremely easy to deploy and configure.
+It is not there yet.

 Notifications are sent via SMTP or via pushover.net (alerts to mobile devices via Google Cloud Messaging).